PHSI-supplements/labs/HardwareKit/CowPi/extras/wokwi-circuits/README.md

-interrupts -- ~~and TinkerCad has a built-in debugger~~ and TinkerCad has a debugger that has a look-and-feel like that of an IDE debugger, whereas Wokwi uses [Web GDB](https://docs.wokwi.com/gdb-debugging) (since my students will have learned GDB before the hardware labs, I can live with that).
+interrupts -- ~~and TinkerCad has a built-in debugger~~ and TinkerCad has a debugger that has a look-and-feel like that of an IDE debugger, whereas Wokwi uses [Web GDB](https://docs.wokwi.com/gdb-debugging) (since my students will have learned GDB before the hardware labs, I can live with that, even if Web GDB is a bit slow).